anharrington/handsonpython/rstP/websummary.rst

    #.
 When you are confident about your ``processInput`` function, put
-      it in a program with the proper cgi skeleton, and add the necessary lines at the beginning of the ``main`` function to take all the CGI script input from the browser data. [:ref:`adder.cgi <adder.cgi>`]
+      it in a program with the proper cgi skeleton, and add the necessary lines at the beginning of the ``main`` function to take all the CGI script input from the browser data.
+      Include all the variable names you need in the actual parameter list for calling ``processInput``.
+They should match up with the formal parameters you wrote earlier for the definition of ``processInput``.
+      [:ref:`adder.cgi <adder.cgi>`]

    #.
-Be sure to check for syntax errors in Idle, for instance using
+Be sure to check for syntax errors in Idle,
-      :kbd:`Alt-X`.
+      by using the menu sequence :guilabel:`Run -> Check Module`.
       Fix as necessary.

+   #.
+Remember to run CGIfix.py in the same folder as a precaution to
+      clean things up, particularly with a new .cgi file on a Mac.

    #.
 Finally test the whole thing with the local server.
 Make sure the
       local server is running, and all the resources that you refer to are in